-As we walked up towards the famous Hermannshöhle vineyard in the Nahe, Helmut Donnhoff shouted back to those of us slowing everyone down by taking photos of the spectacularly steep Riesling vines at the Donnhoff vineyards in the Nahe, “Hurry up.
+As we walked up towards the famous Hermannshöhle vineyard in the Nahe, Helmut Donnhoff shouted back to of us, slowing down everyone by taking photos of the spectacularly steep vines, “Hurry up.
 There are beers waiting for us a the end!”

 He has known this vineyard since he was a child.
 The Hermannshöhle vineyard was replanted in 1949, the year of his birth.
 As he showed us the frost damage on the canes from April frost, he explained how strange it was for this vineyard to be affected by frost,